 Discrimination and Harassment

 In Maryland, like most states, employment is “at will,” meaning that an employer can terminate (or refuse to hire) an employee for most reasons, so long as the termination (or refusal to hire) is not based upon a reason that is specifically prohibited by law or against the public policy of Maryland.
 Both Federal and Maryland law prohibit employers from taking an adverse employment action against an employee based upon the employee’s race, gender, age (if employee is at least 40 years old), disability, serious health condition (of yourself or family member), sexual orientation, pregnancy, and religion.
 Similarly, employers cannot knowingly allow their employees to be subjected to a hostile work environment based upon such traits.
 In addition, employers may have a duty to accommodate the employee’s religion or disability (if such an accommodation can be accomplished without imposing an undue burden upon the employer).
 It is also unlawful for an employer to retaliate against an employee because the employee has exercised his/her rights under the law.
 If you are an employer, the existence of effective anti-discrimination polices (and objective disciplinary procedures) can often be a key factor in limiting liability for alleged discrimination.
-If you are an employee, it is important that you exercise your rights in a timely manner and in accordance with the requirements set forth under the law, since failure to do so can result in an employee losing his/her right to bring a legitimate claim against the employer.
+If you are an employee, it is important that you exercise your rights in a timely manner and in accordance with the requirements set forth under the law, since failure to do so can result in an employee losing his/her right to bring a legitimate claim against the employer, similar to happen for when people suffer injuries at work, then they can get a personal injury attorney new york to help and ask for compensation from their employers.
 If you are an employer or employee in need of advice regarding your rights or responsibilities under Maryland’s employment laws, you are invited to contact our Firm to speak with a employment discrimination law attorney in Hagerstown for a free 15 minute telephone consultation.

 Under Maryland law, many employees are entitled to be paid their hourly wages every two weeks, in addition to overtime above 40 hours/week.
 If an employee has not been paid the wages/compensation owed to him/her, that employee may have the right to maintain a suit against the employer to recover the amounts owed, along with treble damages (triple damages) and attorneys’ fees.
 However, not all employees qualify for such protection and not all employers are subject to such requirements.
 If you are an employer or employee and have questions about your rights or responsibilities under Maryland’s wage payment laws, contact us for a free consultation.